ansibleguy/sw_zabbix/README.md

 # Ansible Role - Zabbix deployment
 Ansible Role to deploy Zabbix Server/Proxy/Agent components on a linux server.

-This roles target is it to **configure the Zabbix components foundational**.
+The roles target is it to **configure the Zabbix components foundational**.

 You will need to manage the zabbix-agent integration(s) into your systems on your own! (_per example: adding MySQL users and client-config to monitor its status_)